brendankellyODG/opendatagroup.github.io/Product Manuals/Configuration/index.md

 # Configuration Persistence

-Upon startup, the Connect service checks for a `fastscore_CONFIG` environment variable.
+Upon startup, the Connect service checks for a `FASTSCORE_CONFIG` environment variable.
 If present, it uses the contents of this variable to set ModelOp Center's initial configuration.

-fastscore_CONFIG can be set right in a docker-compose file:
+FASTSCORE_CONFIG can be set right in a docker-compose file:
 ```
 ...
   connect: